IJIJI/WebKontrol/README.md

 @yarn --cwd /opt/WebKontrol/src start --chromium=/usr/bin/chromium-browser
 ```

 Make sure to save the file.
+Changes will take place on reboot.

 ### Auto-hide the cursor